 That will help them blend easily and keep your pudding smooth.

-Step-by-Step Instructions for Avocado Date Chocolate Pudding
+Step-by-Step Instructions for Avocado Chocolate Pudding with Dates

 Here is how I make this chocolate pudding with avocado and eggs.
 This is very fun and easy.
 You will just need a blender or a food processor.